kuzux/bitirme/README.md

 /group-by/{field}

-group by a non-time field returning the folded tensor
+groups by a non-time field returning the folded tensor

 /group-by-time/{interval} (OR /group-time/{interval} for LIL representation)

-group by the time field specifying an interval
+groups by the time field specifying an interval

 /group-time/{interval1}/{interval2} for LIL representation

-group by two time fields specifying intervals
+groups by two time fields specifying intervals

 /group-by/{field}/{operation}/{op-field}

-group by non-time field performing an operation.
+groups by non-time field performing an operation.

 op-field => which field to perform the operation on